FuzionView/FV-Docs/source/PrepFV.rst

 * reference
 * proposed_excavation

 **PROVIDER_FID**: The feature ID is the identifying information for each feature used by your organization.
+This is provided by the data owner.

 **GEOM**: The 3D geometry used to place the feature on the map.
-Multi-point, multi-line, and multi-polygon are supported. **Note for Minnesota:** expected to be convertible to EPSG:6344+5703, NAD83(2011)/UTM 15N, NAVD88 meters.
+Multi-point, multi-line, and multi-polygon are supported.
+**Note for Minnesota:** expected to be convertible to EPSG:6344+5703, NAD83(2011)/UTM 15N, NAVD88 meters.

 **STATUS**: Indicates how the feature is currently being used.